All products HSA/FSA eligible. Monthly financing options available. Buy now, pay later with Affirm. Free 2-day shipping.

 While surrogacy may seem straightforward, the legalities of the process can become complex.
 Take the case of Baby M, for example.
 In 1988, a New Jersey couple who was struggling to conceive naturally entered an agreement with a traditional surrogate — meaning the surrogate’s egg would be used to become pregnant.
 After childbirth, the surrogate changed her mind and wanted to keep the baby, claiming she had parental rights as the biological mother of the child.
 This matter went to litigation, and although New Jersey’s Supreme Court ruled that the surrogacy contract was actually illegal, they granted parental rights to the intended parents.

 The matter of Baby M was a long, emotionally draining case that received attention across the nation, leaving experts to question the ethics behind surrogacy.
 Some states, such as New York, prohibited surrogacy for decades.
-It was just recently that gestational surrogacy was made legal in New York as of February 15, 2021.
-New York Governor, Andrew Cuomo, argued that the surrogacy ban was harmful towards same-sex couples and new law was introduced with strict regulations on ethical surrogacy practices.
+It was just recently that gestational surrogacy was made legal in New York — February 15, 2021.
+New York Governor Andrew Cuomo argued that the surrogacy ban was discriminatory towards same-sex couples, and new law was introduced with strict regulations on ethical surrogacy practices.

-These complexities are why it's recommended to hire a lawyer and work with a surrogacy agency.
+These state-by-state differences and complexities are why it’s recommended to hire a lawyer and work with a surrogacy agency.
 Although those expenses can make surrogacy costly, they are worth it to ensure peace of mind and a smooth process.